otroan/PCT/content/_index.md

 ---
-title: "Stepping from Mexico to Canada or somewhere in between"
+title: "Ole doing America.
+Stepping from Mexico to Canada or somewhere in between"
 ---

 This trip was a 50th year birthday present to myself.